Mello – Mindful Social Media

 The use of social media is characterized by a rapid change of focus.
 It triggers a hyperpassivity, preventing the user from deeper processing of the consumed content and from reflecting over their behaviour.

-Push notifications or social pressure, such as the fear of missing out or the need for checking and comparing the number of likes and followers, urge the user to open the app over and over.
+Push notifications or social pressure, such as the fear of missing out or the need for checking and comparing the number of likes and followers, catches the user's attention over and over again.

 How should it be instead?

-Quality over quantity.
+My conclusion: Quality over quantity.
 We should consume the right amount of good content.
-The goal is balance, which requires mindful action.
+The goal is balance.
+But this requires mindful action.